ppgia-unifor/resilience-bench/README.md

 Change the control and resilience parameters of the new configuration file as needed (see the parameters description in the [documentation folder](/docs/README.md#test-scenarios)).

-Edit the left-hand-side of the `volumes` attribute of the `scheduler` service in ResilienceBench's `docker-compose.yaml` file to refer to the new configuration file.
+Edit the left-hand-side of the 'volumes' attribute of the scheduler service in ResilienceBench's 'docker-compose.yaml' file to refer to the new configuration file.

 ```yaml
 volumes: